 About the KBH Energy Center

-Texas is the largest oil, gas, and wind power producer in the U.S. It contains one-fourth of the nation’s refining capacity, 40% of the country’s chemical production capacity, and utilizes an independent electricity grid that serves 23 million people.
-The state has more than 12,000 megawatts of installed wind capacity.
-Texas solar power potential is also among the nation’s highest.
+Texas is the largest oil, gas, and wind power producer in the U.S. Nearly 30% of the nation’s proved natural gas reserves are in Texas.
+It contains one-fourth of the nation’s refining capacity, 40% of the country’s chemical production capacity, and utilizes an independent electricity grid that serves 24 million people.
+The state has more than 13,000 megawatts of installed wind capacity.
+Texas solar power potential is also among the nation’s highest, representing one-fifth of the U.S. total.
 Texas has an abundance of biomass energy resources, and the energy sector is one of the most important employers in the state.

 The Kay Bailey Hutchison Center for Energy, Law, and Business (KBH Energy Center) is an interdisciplinary joint venture of the School of Law and the McCombs School of Business at The University of Texas at Austin.
 The Mission of the KBH Energy Center is to: